Enjoy this list of the best young adult dystopian books you’ve ever heard of. Plus, some you haven’t!

 The Gender Game by Bella Forrest

 The world is divided by gender.
-A toxic river divides the land, women rule the east, men rule the west.
+A toxic river divides the land, women control the east, men control the west.

 Violet Bates tried to help her brother escape to the other side of the river.
 He disappeared and she was sent to prison.
 Ever since that fateful day, she has struggled to control her anger.
 But now she’s been given the chance of a lifetime.
 If she acts as a spy in the land the men rule, she’ll be exonerated from her crimes.
 But for a girl who already rebelled in the east, the land of the west is a mine field.